 How Fast Does Mold Grow?

 Mold growth depends on the environment it is in and other factors.
-But generally, once mold spores start to enter areas in your house that contain excessive moisture and the optimal conditions, mold can begin growing in 24-48 hours and become visible in 18-21 days.
+But generally, once mold spores start entering areas in your house that contain excessive moisture and the optimal conditions, mold can begin growing in 24-48 hours and become visible in 18-21 days.

 How Long Does Mold Make You Sick For?

-How long you are sick will depend on if you have the health factors mentioned earlier and how long you are exposed to the mold.
+How long you are sick will depend on whether you have the health factors mentioned earlier and how long you are exposed to the mold.

 Can You Get Sick from Black Mold in Your House?